tkallinger/KeplerRGpeakbagging/STELLAR/README.md

 Once all significant modes are extraced, the l = 3 modes are idetified amoung them according to their position in the frequency spectrum and their reltive amplitdue.\

-The mode parameters are added to the file *<ID>.modes.dat* and plots are updated if *plot* is set to *True*.
+The mode parameters are added to the file <*ID*.modes.dat> and plots are updated if *plot* is set to *True*.

-The method only works for stars with *fmax > 30 microHz* (hard limit in the code) as for stars with smaller *fmax*, the l=1 modes are too densly packed to be resolved, even in the 4 yr long Kepler timeseries. **The peakbaging of dipole modes is still in an experimental phase as it is quite challenging to automate this for the large variety of possibilities**
+The method only works for stars with *fmax > 30 microHz* (hard limit in the code) as for stars with smaller *fmax*, the l=1 modes are too densly packed to be resolved, even in the 4 yr long Kepler timeseries. **The peakbaging of dipole modes is still in an experimental phase as it is quite challenging to automate this for the large variety of possibilities.**

 ***
 I also plan to add a further methods: